-One class of hybrid simulation, RTHS has certain unique challenges.
-The technologies needed to achieve the types of testing that are desired do not fully exist at the present time.
-Researchers seek to conduct RTHS tests that have significant computational needs, requiring parallel processing and great flexibility in test execution.
+One class of hybrid simulation, RTHS has many unique challenges.
+The technologies needed to achieve the types of complex testing that are desired within the multi-hazard community just do not exist at the present time.
+Researchers seek to conduct RTHS tests that have tremendous computational needs, requiring access to real-time parallel processing, adaptive controllers, uncertainty quantification, and great flexibility in test execution.
 These often require rapid changes in the computational models, instrumentation and control settings used, and the capabilities for such testing do not exist today.
 Thus, some new technologies that are needed to perform such advanced tests have been identified in the following discussion.

-Real-time computational platforms that can truly leverage parallel processing capabilities are a high priority to expand the scope of RTHS by exploiting parallel computing.
+Real-time computational platforms that can truly leverage parallel processing capabilities are a high priority to expand the scope of RTHS.
 RTHS involves large amounts of computation for the real-time numerical simulation (for instance, a FEM of a structural subsystem, or a computational fluid dynamics (CFD) model) and for the control action determination, as well as for estimation and model updating tasks.
+As is clear from many of the other topics in this research agenda, researchers are eagerly working to advance these techniques beyond a few degrees-of-freedom, beyond reduced linear models, and beyond pre-determined identified models.
+These are critically necessary if RTHS are to realize the vision, but a major barrier impeding real applications of all of these promising paths forward is the limited amount of computation that is possible today.
+In both hydrodynamics and aerodynamics, the rate dependent nature of the problem demands a real-time test environment.
+Thus, when scaling down physical specimens, the speed of the test generally increases considerably.
+Thus, the computations are much more demanding and enforcement of realtime constraints may be more critical to the success of the test than in some seismic applications.
 Each test is unique, and a platform that allows rapid switching among controllers or computational models is essential.
 Also, these computations are generally coupled, and at this time there are severe limitations on the processing capacity that is possible in real-time.
 Real-time platforms with parallel computing capabilities are needed which would provide researchers with the tools to truly execute the massive amounts of computations that are needed for high fidelity testing of complex system.
 Additionally, immediate data processing and analysis would open up opportunities to integrate more realistic conditions into each test.
 Performing analysis and verification of data in parallel with the test could inform the test in real time, and may even enable the use of a broader set of sensors as feedback measurements (e.g. pressure sensors in the wind tunnel).